-In the case of heavy pollution, cleanup begins with phase 1, initial cleanup operations, which are followed by phase 2, final cleanup operations.
+In the case of heavy pollution, cleanup begins with phase 1, initial cleanup ope-

 INITIAL CLEANUP (PHASE 1)

 The aim of this first phase is to prioritise the removal of accumulations of oil and various heavily polluted materials (sediment, floating debris, seaweed...) as quickly as possible.
 The objectives are twofold: